CloudCannon/documentation/_i18n/internationalisation.md

 title: Internationalisation
 ---

-Internationisation is only available on the CloudCannon Enterprise.
+Internationalisation is only available on CloudCannon Enterprise.
 {: .info}

-CloudCannon's Internationisation allows you to serve your site in different languages based on the viewers browser settings.
+CloudCannon's Internationalisation allows you to serve your site in different languages based on the viewers browser settings.

 ***